-If a family members or a visitor is allergic to bees, they could die before the ambulance arrives, if falling victim to a bee swarm.
+If a family members or a visitor is allergic to bees, they could die before the ambulance arrives, if targeted by a bee swarm.

 Plus, bees always defecate while flying.
 How much could tiny bee droppings bother you or discolor your patio furniture?
 A whole lot.
 A hive that contains about 100 bees, which is fairly standard, will make quite a mess with their in-flight droppings.

 Bees are most likely to survive and thrive when their hive in place in an environment where fluctuations in temperature are kept as the bare minimum.
 If the colony of little pollinators becomes either too cold or too hot, they will flee their hive – usually never to return.